zhaoyao91/js-type-language/js-type-language.md

 ## What is a *Type*?

-A type is a set of allowed values which share the features defined in this type, and the set could be finite or infinite.
+A *type* is a set of allowed values which share the features defined by this type.

+The value set could be finite or infinite.

 ## Basic Types